devfiqi/kv-store/README.md

 # Distributed Key-Value Store

-A distributed key-value store inspired by Amazon Dynamo and LinkedIn's Voldemort, implementing leaderless replication with eventual consistency.
+A distributed key-value store inspired by Amazon Dynamo and LinkedIn's Voldemort.

 ## Overview